yan-duarte/yan-duarte.github.io/_posts/2016-09-24-RMP-Assignment4.md

 Note that all off my variables are quantitative.
 Thus, I must management they transforming it to qualitative.

+All of the images posted in the blog can be better view by clicking the right button of the mouse and opening the image in a new tab.

+The complete program for this assignment can be download [here](https://yan-duarte.github.io/archives/rmp-assignment4.py) and the dataset [here](https://yan-duarte.github.io/archives/separatedData.csv).

+## **Index of the variables**

 Variable breastCancer100th:

   -(0) The incidence of breast cancer is below the average of the incidence of all countries.